cryptonetlab/retriev/smart-contract/README.md

 yarn task myscript hardhat
 ```

-or you can change the `hardhat` with `rinkeby` (for instance) and deploy to Rinkeby network.
-Of course you will need to setup your own `provider` inside the `configs/rinkeby.json` file adding an Alchemy, Infura or whatsoever provider.
+or you can change the `hardhat` with `goerli` (for instance) and deploy to goerli network.
+Of course you will need to setup your own `provider` inside the `configs/goerli.json` file adding an Alchemy, Infura or whatsoever provider.